 - A place that allows you to grow, work and travel together, free to make mistakes and learn from them without judgment (and with support).

-- Unforced spirituality in an atmosphere that is shaped by the values of Jesus (i.e. that is centred on loving and accepting others, with a desire to intentionally grow in maturity and engage with the world around us).
+- Unforced spirituality in an atmosphere that is shaped by the values of justice, beauty and compassion, centred on loving and accepting others and a desire to intentionally grow in maturity and engage with the world around us.

 - Opportunities to explore and experience various forms of spirituality and spiritual expression.

 - Respect for different belief perspectives, sexual orientations, cultures and backgrounds, in a community that tries not to make assumptions about where you are at, what you should believe, or who you should become.

 - Facilitation of holistic development of who you are, academically, personally and spiritually.